Sterling Infrastructure (NASDAQ:STRL) Updates FY 2022 Earnings Guidance

 Sterling Infrastructure (NASDAQ:STRL – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $3.08-$3.21 for the period, compared to the consensus earnings per share estimate of $3.04.
+The company provided earnings per share (EPS) guidance of $3.08-$3.21 for the period, compared to the consensus estimate of $3.04.
 The company issued revenue guidance of $1.90 billion-$1.92 billion, compared to the consensus revenue estimate of $1.88 billion.

 Institutional Trading of Sterling Infrastructure

-Hedge funds have recently modified their holdings of the company.
-BlackRock Inc. increased its position in shares of Sterling Infrastructure by 1.1% during the 1st quarter.
-BlackRock Inc. now owns 2,306,021 shares of the construction company’s stock valued at $61,801,000 after purchasing an additional 25,473 shares during the last quarter.
-Dimensional Fund Advisors LP increased its position in shares of Sterling Infrastructure by 1.0% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,323,441 shares of the construction company’s stock valued at $35,470,000 after purchasing an additional 13,416 shares during the last quarter.
-Invesco Ltd. increased its position in shares of Sterling Infrastructure by 43.5% during the 1st quarter.
-Invesco Ltd. now owns 600,014 shares of the construction company’s stock valued at $16,080,000 after purchasing an additional 181,777 shares during the last quarter.
-State Street Corp increased its position in shares of Sterling Infrastructure by 3.2% during the 1st quarter.
-State Street Corp now owns 575,730 shares of the construction company’s stock valued at $15,430,000 after purchasing an additional 17,654 shares during the last quarter.
-Finally, Northern Trust Corp increased its position in shares of Sterling Infrastructure by 3.0% during the 2nd quarter.
-Northern Trust Corp now owns 355,603 shares of the construction company’s stock valued at $7,795,000 after purchasing an additional 10,254 shares during the last quarter.
-79.05% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+BlackRock Inc. increased its stake in shares of Sterling Infrastructure by 1.1% in the 1st quarter.
+BlackRock Inc. now owns 2,306,021 shares of the construction company’s stock valued at $61,801,000 after acquiring an additional 25,473 shares during the last quarter.
+Dimensional Fund Advisors LP grew its position in shares of Sterling Infrastructure by 1.0% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,323,441 shares of the construction company’s stock valued at $35,470,000 after purchasing an additional 13,416 shares during the period.
+Invesco Ltd. grew its position in shares of Sterling Infrastructure by 43.5% in the 1st quarter.
+Invesco Ltd. now owns 600,014 shares of the construction company’s stock valued at $16,080,000 after purchasing an additional 181,777 shares during the period.
+State Street Corp grew its position in shares of Sterling Infrastructure by 3.2% in the 1st quarter.
+State Street Corp now owns 575,730 shares of the construction company’s stock valued at $15,430,000 after purchasing an additional 17,654 shares during the period.
+Finally, Northern Trust Corp grew its position in shares of Sterling Infrastructure by 3.0% in the 2nd quarter.
+Northern Trust Corp now owns 355,603 shares of the construction company’s stock valued at $7,795,000 after purchasing an additional 10,254 shares during the period.
+79.05% of the stock is owned by institutional investors.

 Sterling Infrastructure, Inc engages in the transportation, e-infrastructure, and building solutions primarily in the Southern United States, the Northeastern and Mid-Atlantic United States, the Rocky Mountain states, California, and Hawaii.
 It undertakes infrastructure and rehabilitation projects for highways, roads, bridges, airports, ports, light rail, water, wastewater, and storm drainage systems for the departments of transportation in various states, regional transit authorities, airport authorities, port authorities, water authorities and railroads.